Chalarangelo/30-seconds-of-code/README.md

 Use `Object.keys(obj)` to iterate over the object's own properties.
 If `inherited` is `true`, use `Object.get.PrototypeOf(obj)` to also get the object's inherited properties.
-Use `Array.filter()` to keep only those properties that are functions.
+Use `Array.prototype.filter()` to keep only those properties that are functions.
 Omit the second argument, `inherited`, to not include inherited properties by default.

 ```js